SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 San Francisco Public Library Walking Tour

-The San Francisco library has a number of free walks throughout San Francisco.
+The San Francisco Public Library offers a number of free informative walking tours throughout San Francisco.
 This one is a dedicated tour of the history surrounding the Panama Pacific Exposition and the Palace of Fine Arts.

-Your guide will also share with you more about the importance of this event to the revitalization of San Francisco.
+Your guide will share with you even more about the importance of this event to the revitalization of San Francisco.

 Premium City Tour

-If you want to see several top SF attractions, then check out this 4-hour guided tour.
+If you want to see several top SF attractions at once, then check out this 4-hour guided tour.

-It will take you to several places around SF in addition to the Palace of Fine Arts including the Golden Gate Bridge, Lombard Street, Chinatown, and others.
+In addition to the Palace of Fine Arts, it will take you to the best sightseeing locations around SF, including the Golden Gate Bridge, Lombard Street, Chinatown, and others.

-If you prefer to explore on your own, then check out Big Bus Tour's Hop On Hop Off Bus Tour.
-It includes 20+ stops around SF including one at the Palace of Fine Arts.
+If you prefer to explore on your own, then check out the popular Big Bus Hop-On Hop-Off Tour.
+It includes 17 stops around SF, including one at the Palace of Fine Arts.

 Where to Eat Nearby